 Skip to content

-When a GitHub issue has documentation labels (docs, documentation, or readme), Sequant automatically uses a lighter workflow pipeline optimized for docs-only work.
+When a GitHub issue has documentation labels (docs, documentation, or readme), Sequant automatically uses a lighter QA pipeline optimized for content changes.
+The full workflow still includes spec — see #533 for the rationale on universal spec inclusion.

 1. Sequant installednpx sequant --version